Garrett Cooper Player Props: Marlins vs. Diamondbacks

 Garrett Cooper At The Plate

-- Cooper has a double, a triple, three home runs and three walks while hitting .370.
+- Cooper is batting .340 with a double, a triple, three home runs and three walks.

-- Among the qualifying hitters in MLB play, he ranks eighth in batting average, 41st in on-base percentage, and 17th in slugging.
+- He ranks 20th in batting average, 67th in on base percentage, and 30th in slugging among the qualified hitters in MLB play.

-- Cooper has an RBI in five of 12 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Cooper has driven home a run in five games this year (38.5%), including more than one RBI in 23.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.